USF Turns to Rob Higgins in Groundbreaking CEO of Athletics Role

 USF should be celebrating after Rob Higgins is reportedly hired as the Bulls new CEO of Athletics.
 Like Niko Gramatica after his game-winning field goal at Florida, it's an uplifting feeling. | Kim Klement Neitzel-Imagn Images

-USF’s search for someone to fill the newly created role of CEO of Athletics reportedly didn’t have to extend beyond the boundary of Hillsborough County.
+USF’s search for someone to fill the newly created role of CEO of Athletics didn’t have to extend beyond the boundary of Hillsborough County.

 Since he was hired in 2004, Higgins has built the TBSC into a national brand for its excellence at handling events like the Super Bowl, the NCAA Women’s Final Four, College Football championships, Frozen Fours, Women’s Volleyball Finals, and many more.